 Treatment of Mental Illness

 Extraordinary advances have been made in the treatment of mental illness.
-Understanding what causes some mental health disorders helps doctors tailor treatment to those disorders.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.

 Psychiatrists are not the only mental health care practitioners trained to treat mental illness.
-Others include clinical psychologists, advanced practice nurses, social workers, and some pastoral counselors.
+Others include clinical psychologists, advanced practice nurses, and social workers.
 However, psychiatrists (and psychiatric nurse practitioners in some states) are the only mental health care practitioners licensed to prescribe drugs.
 Other mental health care practitioners practice psychotherapy primarily.
 Many primary care doctors and other types of doctors also prescribe drugs to treat mental health disorders.

 Types of Mental Health Care Practitioners